hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

       * In discriminator training stage, it's asking the discriminator to correctly classify both real and fake data
       * In the adversarial training stage, it's asking the discriminator to correctly classify the fake data
   * [ACGAN implementation][69], [ACGAN discriminaton & generator implementation][67], [CGAN implementation][65]
+    * `softmax` was used as the activation in ACGAN. `Softmax` is often used for multi-class probability output.
+This is used for the added auxiliary classification
+    * The loss function later for classification is `categorical_crossentropy`
 * ACGAN architecture
   * Comparing with CGAN, there is an Auxiliary network being added after the `Flatten()` function of the discrimonator, which do the the extra classification work
 <p align="center">